pittcsc/pittcswiki/docs/how-to-write-a-good-guide.md

 Say you want to make 5 different guides about research.

-1. Make a new folder in the `src/pages/guides` folder, called `research`
+1. Make a new folder in the `src/guides/academics/` folder, called `research` (where academics is the appropiate category)
 2. Add an `index.md` in this folder to serve as on overview.
 3. Add more markdown files inside the folder!

 ## Guiding Principles